manojpawar94/spring-cloud-currency-conversion-microservices/README.md

 The project demonstrates the end-to-end implementation of the microservices.
 It has an API Gateway for routing with global filter, Naming Server for Load Balancing and Service Discovery, Configuration Server for centralized Git-based configuration, Microservices, it's call chaining, Circuit Breaker concept implementation.
 It uses Spring boot version 2.6.1 and Spring cloud version 2021.0.0, and Java 16.
 The project structure is a Spring boot multimodule project.
 It helps to define shared maven dependencies in the root (parent) `pom.xml`.

+## Modules

+The project has five modules as list below and each has its own responsibility.
+- API Gateway
+- Configuration Server
+- Naming Server
+- Microservice-1: Currency Exchange Service
+- Microservice-2: Currency Conversion Service
+- Microservice-3: Limit Service

+### API Gateway
+The API Gateway uses using the `spring-cloud-start-gateway` dependency.
+It demonstrates the dynamic routing configuration and global filter implementation feature.
+Also, it connects with the Configuration Server using the `spring-cloud-starter-config` dependency and registers to the service registry using the `spring-cloud-starter-netflix-eureka` dependency.

+### Configuration Server
+The Configuration Server uses using the `spring-cloud-config-server` dependency.
+It manages the configuration based upon the profile in the central git repository.
+The configuration files are present in the `local-config` folder at the root of the project repository.
+Also, it registers to the service registry using the `spring-cloud-starter-netflix-eureka` dependency.

+### Spring Cloud Eureka Naming Server
+It acts as a service registry of microservices as called as `Naming Server`.
+It uses `spring-cloud-starter-netflix-eureka-server` dependency.
+Each service registers itself whenever an instance comes up.
+It helps for auto-scaling up and down verify effectively.
+Also, It plays an important role in the load balancing in the microservice.

+### Currency Exchange Microservice
+It is responsible for the Currency Exchange related information.
+It connects to the in-memory h2 database using JPA to maintain the currency exchange information.
+It demonstrates fault tolerance and circuit breaker functionality `resilience4j-spring-boot2` and it's peer dependency `spring-boot-starter-aop`.
+Also, it registers to the service registry using the `spring-cloud-starter-netflix-eureka` dependency.

+### Currency Conversion Microservice
+It is responsible for actual currency conversion functionality.
+For currency conversion, it takes the help of a currency exchange microservice to get currency exchange information.
+It calls y exchange microservice using three approaches.
+The first approach is using the RestTemplate it retrieves currency exchange objects.
+The second approach is using feign client proxy interface definition.
+It uses `spring-cloud-starter-openfeign` dependency.
+And the third approach is using the feign and eureka client with load balancing feature.
+It uses `spring-cloud-starter-openfeign` and `spring-cloud-starter-netflix-eureka-client` dependency.
+Also, it registers to the service registry using the `spring-cloud-starter-netflix-eureka` dependency.

+### Limits Microservice
+It demonstrates the functionality of reading the configuration from the Spring Configuration Server using the `spring-cloud-starter-config` dependency.
+Also, it registers to the service registry using the `spring-cloud-starter-netflix-eureka` dependency.

 ## Root (Parent) pom.xml

 ```